O'Neil Ford

-O'Neil Ford (December 3, 1905 – July 20, 1982) was an American architect of the mid-20th century in Texas, and a leading architect of the American Southwest.
+O'Neil Ford (December 3, 1905 – July 20, 1982) was an American architect of the mid-20th century in Texas.
 He is considered one of the nation's best unknown architects, and his designs merged the modernism of Europe with the indigenous qualities of early Texas architecture.
 In 1974 he was designated a National Historic Landmark by the National Council on the Arts, the only individual to ever be given that title.

 Biography

 O'Neil Ford was born in Pink Hill, in Grayson County, Texas, in 1905.
 His family moved to Denton, in 1917 after the death of his father.
 He enrolled in North Texas State Teachers College (University of North Texas) for two years, but financial burdens forced him to abandon his efforts of a formal education.
 Instead, he earned an architectural certificate by mail from the International Correspondence Schools of Scranton, Pennsylvania.

 In 1926, he began a long partnership with regional architects and was first mentored by architect David R. Williams.
 Together, they produced a number of fine regional houses of native brick, wood, and stone in north-central Texas.
 He entered into private practice in 1934 and worked with a series of partners within Texas beginning in 1936.
 His first residence designed in the modern style was at Turtle Creek Park in that year.

 Ford was influenced by the tradition of the English Arts and Crafts movement and its attempt to combine architecture and visual arts.
 A strong preservationist, he helped launch Texas architecture on a new path by showing that its roots were deep and often beautiful.
 His well-crafted structures were composed of brick, glass, and wood, and were intimately tied to their settings.
 He enlisted his brother Lynn, a master carver and sculptor, to create custom doors, screens, and louvered grates.
+Ford contracted with local artist Martha Mood to produce light fixtures, fountains and wall hangings.

 Ford was elected a Fellow of the American Institute of Architects in 1960.
 He was appointed to the National Council on the Arts by President Lyndon B. Johnson, and in 1974, Ford himself was designated a National Historic Landmark by the council (the only individual to ever be given that title).
 In 1967, he was elected into the National Academy of Design as an Associate Academician.

 O'Neil Ford resided in San Antonio until his death in 1982 at age 76.
 His funeral was held on the campus of Trinity University in Margarite B. Parker Chapel, which he designed.
 In 2001, his drawings were donated by his widow, Wanda Graham Ford, to the Alexander Architectural Archive at the University of Texas at Austin.
 The gift included 5,540 original architectural drawings, 5,484 prints, 40 presentation drawings, 39 presentation sketches, and 63 sheets of photographic materials.